 - An estimate fee that is not based on the final appraisal value of your jewelry

 - A professionally executed appraisal or report that uses the methodology warranted by the purpose of the appraisal

-- A clearly explained description of any grading system used for evaluating either diamonds or gemstones, in language you understand
+- A clearly explained description of any grading system used for evaluating either diamonds or gemstones, in language you can understand

 - A statement of total value, applied to the appraisal report in a manner that cannot be altered, such as with a seal

 - A clear explanation of the appraisal or report’s limitation of use.(For example, an appraisal performed for insurance purposes can be used for that purpose only.)

 - A courteous and respectful discussion, during which any questions you have answered.

 To ensure you receive the most thorough and professional appraisal which requires completion of tests and courses in there specialty, be sure your appraiser is accredited by the following organizations:

 - Certified Gemologist Appraiser, American Gem Society